RainbowMarks/rainbowmarks.github.io/_posts/2022-03-08-Country-Western-Showdown-Hockey-Tournament.md

 permalink: "Events/2022/03/CountryWesternShowdownHockey"
 categories: [event, hockey]
 featured: false
+description: "Explore lively photos from the 2022 Country Western Showdown in Nashville, featuring Chesterfield Falcons - McCarthy."
 ---
 Photos from 2022 Country Western Showdown in Nashville, TN are posted.

 Most of the photos are from the games with Chesterfield Falcons - McCarthy, playing teams from outside of St. Louis, including St. Peters, Center Ice, Nashville and Queen City Royals.